 Brad has been a strong advocate for ASA, the United Soybean Board and other commodity groups.
 He has completed the ASA DuPont Young Leader Program, Syngenta Leadership at Its Best, Bayer REAP Tour, USB’s See for Yourself, National Cotton Council P.I.E. program, and ASA’s Soybean Leadership College.
 From 2018-2020, Brad completed the USA Rice Leadership Development Program.
 He continues to work with the ASA Advocacy Communications Team.

-Doyle is passionate about trade, scientific crop research, and plant breeding.
-Doyle, along with his son and wife’s family, operate Eagle Seed Company.
-At Eagle, they specialize in developing soybeans along with rice, wheat, cereal rye, food plots and cover crops.
-The Doyle Family is an ASA Conservation Champion.
-They have implemented a tail-water recovery and canal system on their farm to conserve rain water, soil and nutrients.
-The Doyles are scientists working on research-based seed combinations for different regions of the US.
-In 2020, they received an ASA Conservation Demonstration Grant from the Walton Family Foundation to develop seed blends to alleviate the run-off to Mississippi River Basin.
+Brad is passionate about trade, scientific crop research and plant breeding.
+Along with his son and wife’s family, he operates Eagle Seed Company.
+At Eagle, they specialize in developing soybeans, rice, wheat, cereal rye, food plots and cover crops.
+The Doyle family has been recognized as ASA Conservation Champions.
+In 2020, they also received an ASA Conservation Demonstration Grant from the Walton Family Foundation to develop seed blends to alleviate run-off to the Mississippi River Basin.
+The Doyles have implemented two tail-water recovery and canal systems on their own farm to conserve rainwater, soil and nutrients.
+The Doyles’ experience in agronomy helps farmers find research-based seed combinations for specific regions of the United States.